 Examples Of Socialized Medicine Today

 There’s actually an example of socialized medicine right here in the US, which you are probably familiar with already.
-The healthcare services provided by the Department of Veteran Affairs, commonly referred to as the VA, is a prime example of what government-run healthcare program would look like.
-The VA provides US veterans with free or low-cost medical service through government-owned facilities and pharmacies.
+The healthcare services provided by the Department of Veteran Affairs, commonly referred to as the VA, are profound examples of what a government-run healthcare program would look like.
+The VA provides US veterans with free or low-cost medical services through government-owned facilities and pharmacies.

 Some Of The Most Common Misconceptions

-Misconceptions about socialized medicine most commonly involve confusing it with universal healthcare and single-payer systems.
-Although there are similarities between the three, there are key differences that set them apart, and the terms should not be used interchangeably.
+Other common misconceptions include confusing it with universal healthcare, single-payer systems, and Obamacare.
+Although there are similarities between them, there are key differences that set them apart, and the terms should not be used interchangeably.